google/zetasql/docs/data-types.md

 on a calendar or clock) to a timestamp (an absolute time), or vice versa.
 This includes the operation of parsing a string containing a civil date and time like "2020-01-01 00:00:00" and converting it to a timestamp.
-The resulting timestamp value itself does not store a specific time zone, because it represents one instant in time globally.
+The resulting timestamp value itself doesn't store a specific time zone, because it represents one instant in time globally.

 Time zones are represented by strings in one of these canonical formats: